History of spaceflight: Other nations

 Cosmonauts and astronauts from other nations have flown in space, beginning with the flight of Vladimir Remek, a Czech, on a Soviet spacecraft on March 2, 1978.
 As of 6 November 2013, a total of 536 people from 38 countries have gone into space according to the FAI guideline.

 Private Companies

 SpaceX (USA)

-SpaceX is also planning a fully reusable rocket named Starship.
+SpaceX has used a fully reusable rocket named Starship.
 It consists of a first stage named Super Heavy and a second stage also named Starship.

 Blue Origin

 Blue Origin made the first reusable space-capable rocket booster, New Shepard (it is suborbital, Falcon 9 was the first orbital).
-They also originally had the idea of landing rocket boosters on ships at sea, however, SpaceX replicated their idea and did it first.
+They also originally had the idea of landing rocket boosters on ships at sea; however, SpaceX replicated their idea and did it first.
 They lead the national team, which is designing a lunar lander and transfer vehicle (Integrated Lander Vehicle).
 They will contribute by modifying their Blue Moon lunar lander.